toludwig/golden-lemurs/docs/training.md

 We choose dropout-to-keep a ratio of `0.5`.

 Last but not least, we use so-called **L2 regularization**.
-This is another way to prevent overfitting and urging the network to have small weights.
+This is another way to prevent over-fitting and urging the network to have small weights.
-It uses the mean squared error of all current weights and substracts it from each weight as a penalty, independently from the loss function.
+It uses the mean squared error of all current weights and subs tracts it from each weight as a penalty, independently from the loss function.